 This is an incredibly sad song that serves as a precursor to the band’s breakup, and a commentary about the inner turmoil that began to exist within the band upon their return from playing overseas in 1968.
 Written by George Harrison who, upon having difficulty getting the other members to contribute to the song, enlisted the help of Eric Clapton to help record some additional layers of instrumentation.

 This mixture of apathy, disconnect, and disharmony within the band is reflected through the delivery and chords perfectly.
-There are two versions of this song available for you to pick, one is a more rock-oriented version (with Eric Clapton’s electric guitar parts) and for the solo singer, there is an original acoustic arrangement performed by George.
+There are two versions of this song available for you to pick.
+One is a more rock-oriented version (with Eric Clapton’s electric guitar parts).
+For the solo singer, there is an original acoustic arrangement performed by George.

 Wind of Change by The Scorpions